 At Mile High Recovery Center in the heart of Denver, we offer residential and outpatient therapy and a range of proven therapies that are effective in treating substance use disorders.

 - Medication-assisted treatment (MAT) Motivational enhancement therapy (MET)

 - Family therapy

 - Addiction and mental health psychiatry

 - Anxiety, depression, bipolar treatment

-Reach out today to see how Mile High Recovery can help you begin your recovery with trauma-informed, compassionate care in a safe setting.
+Reach out today to see how Mile High Recovery Center can help you begin your recovery with trauma-informed, compassionate care in a safe setting.
 Use our online form or call 303-268-2144.